SAP-samples/teched2025-XP265/exercises/ex1/README.md

 ## 1.2 Check: Instance Sizing Validation

-**Learning Opportunity**: Is the application sufficiently sized with an adequate number of instances?
+**Learning Opportunity**: During this step you will be able to validate that the application is sufficiently sized with an adequate number of instances for high availability and load distribution.

 #### Step 1.
 Validate the number of Instances per Application